PrestaShop/prestashop.github.io/news/_posts/2017-06-22-stock-management-in-prestashop-1-7.md

 4. Estimate stock coverage.
 5. Multi-warehouse.

-If we also consider the corresponding comments which described their use:
+If we also consider the corresponding comments which described...:

 * The interfaces to increment/decrement stock as too clunky,
 * The quantities displayed in different parts of the back-office as inconsistent,